What is Texas Vision Insurance

 Pediatric Vision insurance with regard to the ACA

 Under the Patient Protection & Affordable Care Act, also known as “ObamaCare”, it is now mandatory that every qualified health policy is now required to include a pediatric vision provision.
 Under the law, the vision benefit must include an annual eye exam for all covered insureds under the age of 19 (adults are not included in this mandate).
 The plan must also include some material benefits such as eyeglasses.
-If you are in need of a separate vision plan that includes adult coverage for an annual exam including benefits for frames, lenses, discounts on LASIK surgical procedures, then you’ll want to contact us for a separate vision plan through one of our many Texas vision insurance carriers.
+If you need a separate vision plan that includes adult coverage for an annual exam including benefits for frames, lenses, and discounts on LASIK surgical procedures, then you’ll want to contact us for a separate vision plan through one of our many Texas vision insurance carriers.